 - Desire to learn, grow, and contribute as a professional.

-Six to ten Fellows may be selected depending on project interest/match.
+Five to seven Fellows may be selected depending on project interest/match.
 Fellows may work on more than one project.
 A single project may also have more than one Fellow assigned.

 - Submit application by deadline, including resume.
 Candidates must secure pre-approval from their supervisor to apply.

-- Selection of Fellows and assignment of projects will be finalized in early October.
+- Selection of Fellows and assignment of projects will be finalized in August.

 - Written agreements will be signed in late September/early October.

 Sample Advising Fellow Projects

-- Community of Care Programming: Explore, research, plan and host meaningful community care approaches for advising and student services.
+Community of Care Programming: Explore, research, plan and host meaningful community care approaches for advising and student services.
 Depending on the interest of the Fellow, as well as what is discovered during the exploration and research phase, this could include workshops (i.e. The Sweet Spot: Building a Campus Culture That Supports Both Students & Staff) Advancing Practice session, support group, book club, large events, new work practices, mindfulness activities, art, exercise groups, and more.
+Plan and coordinate two campus mixers for the advising and student services community.

 Advancing Practice workshops: Identify relevant professional development workshop topics, invite presenters, coordinate and host, and evaluate.

 Advising Circles: Choose topics and facilitate discussion of small brainstorming cohorts.

-- Advising and Student Services Awards: Participate in campus-wide planning committee, help shape award criteria, review nominations, help plan awards event.
+Advising and Student Services Awards: Participate in campus-wide planning committee, help shape award criteria, review nominations, help plan community celebration event.